Uncertainty Quantification via Neural Posterior Principal Components: Appendices

-Note that this rotation ambiguity did not exist in the naive approach of Sec.~\ref{subsec:iterative-pcs} because there, when finding the \(k^{\text{th}}\) PC given the preceding \(k-1\) pre-trained PCs, the loss term \(|\vec{w}_k(\vec{y}_i,\hat{\vec{x}}_i;\varphi)^{\top}\vec{e}_i|^2\) did not affect the learning of \(\vec{w}_1,\dots,\vec{w}_{k-1}\).
+Note that this rotation ambiguity did not exist in the naive approach of Sec.~\ref{subsec:iterative-pcs} because there, when finding the \(k^{\text{th}}\) PC given the preceding \(k-1\) pre-trained PCs, the loss term \(|\vec{w}_k(\vec{y}_i,\hat{\vec{x}}_i;\vec{\varphi})^{\top}\vec{e}_i|^2\) did not affect the learning of \(\vec{w}_1,\dots,\vec{w}_{k-1}\).
 However, when attempting to learn all directions jointly, the preceding PCs receive a gradient signal from the \(k^{\text{th}}\) loss term as \(\vec{w}_k\) is a function of \(\vec{w}_1,\dots,\vec{w}_{k-1}\) in the Gram-Schmidt procedure.

 To solve this problem and decouple the learning of the different PCs while still maintaining their orthogonality, we propose a simple modification to the Gram-Schmidt procedure: Using \texttt{Stopgrad} for the previously derived PCs within the projection operators in~\eqref{eq:gram-schmidt} (see the red term in Fig.~\ref{fig:method}).
 This way, in each learning step the different PCs are guaranteed to be orthogonal, while solely optimizing their respective objective.
 This allows learning them jointly and recovering the solution of the iterative scheme in a single forward pass of a neural network with shared parameters.
+Please see App.~\ref{app:seq-vs-joint} for validation of the equivalence between sequential and joint PC learning.